Modeling of radiative emission from shallow color centers in single crystalline diamond: Model of optical dipole transitions in vacancy defects

 In homogeneous dielectric environments (such as the case of an emitter deeply embedded in a bulk diamond crystal or an emitter-containing nanocrystal suspended in a uniform medium), $R_X = R_Y$ and therefore the mean lifetime is identical to the lifetime associated with each dipole transition (defined as $\tau_X$ and $\tau_Y$).
 In bulk diamond, this mean lifetime is typically $\sim13$ ns \cite{martin1999fine}.
 For an emitter in a non-isotropic medium ($e.g.$, near a surface or in nanostructures), the radiative rates from the $X$ and $Y$ dipoles can be affected unequally and thus contribute differently to the mean lifetime.
 The mean lifetime can then be calculated as a weighted average of the lifetimes (see Supplementary Section 1):

-Finally, the total decay rate of the emitter is a sum of the rates of all possible radiative and non-radiative channels.
-While only radiative transitions are shown in the simplified energy scheme in Figure~\ref{atomicStructure}b, the internal quantum efficiency for the NV is around 0.7~\cite{radko2016determining}.
-Excited NVs can also decay via non-radiative channels which include an intersystem crossing mechanism \cite{goldman2015state} as well as recombination with electron traps in the diamond crystal and at the interface.
+Finally, the total decay rate from an excited NV center is a sum of the rates from all possible radiative and non-radiative channels.
+The quantum efficiency quantifies the relative contributions of the radiative and non-radiative rates and is defined as the ratio between the radiative rate and the total decay rate.
+While only radiative transitions are shown in the simplified energy scheme in Figure~\ref{atomicStructure}b, excited NVs can also decay via non-radiative channels which include an intersystem crossing mechanism \mbox{\cite{goldman2015state}}, electron tunneling between NV centers and nitrogen impurities \mbox{\cite{capelli2022proximal}}, and recombination with other electron traps in the diamond crystal and at the interface \mbox{\cite{inam2014effects}}.
 For the NV center, the spin-dependent intersystem crossing decay is the basis of optical initialization and readout of the NV spin and occurs on a timescale much longer (on the order of hundreds of ns) than the radiative lifetime \cite{jelezko2006single}.
-Therefore this pathway contributes negligibly to the measured fluorescence decay.
-Meanwhile, other non-radiative channels related to the environment tend to be fast (few ns) and thus can be discerned from radiative emission by multi-exponential fitting and by correlating fluorescence lifetime with emission intensity \cite{tisler2013single,inam2013emission, mohtashami2013suitability}.
+Both the intersystem crossing and electron tunneling to nitrogen impurities are non-radiative processes that affect NVs regardless of their proximity to the surface.
+Meanwhile, non-radiative decays related to presence of electron acceptors on the diamond surface will be more prominent for near-surface NVs.

+Since the quantum efficiency depends on the environment of each NV and can only be precisely determined experimentally \mbox{\cite{radko2016determining}}, our numerical analysis examines only the effect of NV depth on radiative transition rates.
+We will discuss the implications of the numerical results and impact of non-radiative processes on lifetime measurements in Section 4.